0%

 One of the most powerful features of Google Analytics is the ability to create custom segments and reports.

-Segmentation allows you to isolate and analyze specific subsets of your data.
+Segmentation allows you to isolate and analyse specific subsets of your data.
 For instance, you could create a segment of users who visited a particular page and then completed a specific action.

-Custom reports allow you to create tailor-made reports showing only the metrics and dimensions you care about, delivered straight to your inbox regularly.
+Custom reports enable you to create tailor-made reports that display only the metrics and dimensions you care about, delivered directly to your inbox regularly.

 Integrating with Google Search Console